A fleet manager’s guide to dash cams with GPS tracking

 What is the best dash cam with GPS tracking?

-Trusted by more than 15,000 customers, Samsara is the number one fastest-growing video telematics vendor
+Trusted by more than 15,000 customers, the Samsara Connected Operations Platform is the number one fastest-growing video telematics vendor

 Part of Samsara’s complete fleet management platform, Samsara AI Dash Cams offer advanced AI event detection, preventative in-cab alerts, and powerful coaching tools.
 Plus, with auto-uploaded full HD incident footage, real-time fleet tracking, and on-demand video retrieval, admins are fully empowered to exonerate innocent drivers from not-at-fault accidents and false claims.
 In fact, Samsara customers have saved an estimated $225 million dollars by using Samsara Dash Cam footage to defend against false claims.